 - Ralph, a kind retired teacher, finds out he doesn’t have enough money to make it through his retirement [need].
 A visit to his hippie sister cross-state [threshold] makes him decide to grow dope to sell, but it is illegal in his state [first obstacle].
 He narrowly dodges arrest in his new venture, and things are looking dire (and someone should have warned him about sampling your own supply) [road of trials], but a new law legalizing marijuana is passed just in time for Ralph to ride the first wave of pot tourism and ensure a comfortable future [change].

 What plot ideas can you come up with using the above template?
+Find eight more ways to come up with story concepts in our complete guide to writing process.

 Start writing your story with the support of a helpful community along the way.